Dry Creek Charters

 Coho salmon caught while fishing in Wolcott

-Big Coho Salmon on Lake Ontario
+Salmon on Lake Ontario

 Two Chinook Salmon being caught while fishing in NY